5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 ATMOSPHERE

 Warm, steady, intimate.
 The feeling is not conquest, but calm contact—like a hand placed on the shoulder that says, “Stay with this.”
-The nervous system learns that intensity can be endured without discharge.
+The nervous system learns that intensity can be endured without spilling over.

 ATTENTION SHIFT